-1 The height of each model is measured to the top of the tallest standard feature and is based on the curb weight of a typically equipped unit.
-The actual height of your vehicle may vary by several inches depending on chassis or equipment variations.
-Please check with your dealer for further information.
+1The height of each model is measured to the top of the tallest standard feature and is based on the curb weight of a typically equipped unit.
+The actual height of your vehicle may vary by several inches depending on chassis and equipment variations.
+Please contact your dealer for further information.